Vaccination and Homeopathy

 Homeopathy is based on the law of similars (‘like cures like’) – a law known to Hippocrates and Paracelsus.
 It states that a substance which is capable of producing a group of symptoms in a healthy person is capable of removing a group of similar symptoms in an unwell person.
 Hahnemann noted another aspect of the law of similars, which may be stated in one of two ways:

-• a substance capable of producing symptoms in a healthy person similar to the characteristic symptoms of an infectious disease, is capable of preventing these characteristic symptoms in a previously unprotected person; or
+• a substance capable of producing symptoms in a healthy person similar to the characteristic symptoms of a disease, is capable of preventing these characteristic symptoms in a previously unprotected person; or

-• a substance capable of removing the characteristic symptoms of an infectious disease in an infected person is capable of preventing the characteristic symptoms of the disease in a previously unprotected person (ibid., p.
+• a substance capable of removing the characteristic symptoms of a disease in an infected person is capable of preventing the characteristic symptoms of the disease in a previously unprotected person (ibid., p.
 142).

 Whereas conventional medications suppress the body’s reactions or kill bacteria, homeopathic remedies stimulate a healing reaction within the body.
 They fall into two classes: substances obtained from the natural world of plants, minerals, and animal products; and nosodes, i.e. substances derived from disease products, tissue samples, mucus, pus from discharges, or pure cultures of microorganisms.